V10 - Projector AIPTEK - Free user manual and instructions

 - Press OK can pause video, and press OK again can resume playing.

+It's normal that the projector will feel warm with continuous use due to its high performance.
 Sometimes your video files with MP4, ASF or AVI file formats may not be able to play back by this projector.
 Please try using bundled ArcSoft Media Converter (AMC) program to convert video files into formats optimized for use on this projector.
 But it is not guaranteed that all of the input video files can be accepted by AMC for file conversion.

 Supported file types for conversion (Input file formats)